danielkoll/PyRADS/README.md

 - cd $PyRADS/Test02.runaway
 - python compute_olr_h2o.01.100RH.py

+To compute SW fluxes in W/m2 for a given surface temperature (over a *limited* part of the solar spectrum) and save the resulting output to txt file:
+- cd $PyRADS/Test03.sw
+- python compute_sw_h2o.py 1000.
+1100.
+0.01 300. .

+NOTE: running pyDISORT over the entire solar+thermal spectrum at line-by-line resolution is computationally very costly.
+The brute-force approach here is feasible with sufficient computational resources, e.g., splitting the solar spectrum over many parallel processors.

 NOTE: resolution in test scripts was chosen for relative speed, not accuracy.
 For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).